Differential Equation Practice Problems

 Q2: Solve x(y-z)p + y(z-x)q = z(x-y) using Lagrange’s method.

-Q4: Find the values of $x$ and $y$ for which the partial differential equation $y\dfrac{\partial^2u}{\partial x^2} – x\dfrac{\partial^2u}{\partial y^2}$ is elliptic, hyperbolic and parabolic.
+Q4: Find the region in which the partial differential equation $y\dfrac{\partial^2u}{\partial x^2} – x\dfrac{\partial^2u}{\partial y^2}+x^2u=0$ is hyperbolic.

 Applications of Differential Equation